vbaconnet-ledger/developer-portal/_docs/platform-app/tutorial/2-manifest.md

 }
 ```

-We won’t go too much into the details of each field in this tutorial (check out the manifest file in the reference section for explanation of each field).
+We won’t go too much into the details of each field in this tutorial.
+Check out the [Manifest](../../reference/manifest) article in the Reference section for more details on each field.

 The main thing you have to care about for now is the `url` field: it must match the url of your Live App.
 Here it is set at `http://localhost:3000` because we are currently running our app in local for development and test purposes.